-As is explained in more detail in the Mini and Hillman Imp development story, the crisis led to a fuel shortage, and Europe’s carmakers rushed to produce more economical cars.
-SIMCA’s needs were as great as anyone’s simply because its smallest car, the hugely successful SIMCA Six Aronde was a medium sized car, displacing 1221cc and was, therefore, too large to cash in on the economy car boom.
+As is explained in more detail in the Mini and Hillman Imp development stories, the crisis led to a fuel shortage, and Europe’s carmakers rushed to produce more economical cars.
+Simca’s needs were as great as anyone’s simply because its smallest car, the hugely successful Simca Six Aronde, was a medium-sized car, displacing 1221cc and was, therefore, too large to cash in on the economy car boom.

 Projet 950 takes shape at Poissy

 Simca’s founder, Henri Théodore Pigozzi, devised a two-tier plan to develop a small car.
 The company would develop its own economy car, which would be considered a spiritual successor to the Simca Cinq of the 1930s and ‘40s, a car that paved the way to Simca’s later successes.
 Pigozzi also wanted to produce a rival to the Renault Dauphine, and envisaged that larger-engined versions of it would bridge the gap to the Aronde.
 This car was called “Projet 950”; so-called because it was envisaged that the car would sport an engine capacity around this mark.

 Given that Simca was closely tied to Fiat, and had been since Pigozzi set-up Simca to build its cars under licence in 1934, it was logical that he also approached the Italian company to submit its ideas on how a mini-Simca should look.
 Fiat, therefore, commenced work on its own car, the Project 122.